cjprybol/reproducibility-via-singularity/README.md

 If you compose your analysis as a series of shell scripts that then call other processes, you can just use the shell interpreter within the container.

-will run using the software installed locally
+will run on the host, as usual
 ```
 bash reproduce_analysis.sh
 ```

-will run using the software installed within the container
+will run using the bash environment and software within the container
 ```
 singularity exec <your container>.img bash reproduce_analysis.sh
 ```